Falcons RB Gurley: Proving worth a yearly task

 "Nah, I know I'm still that guy,'' Gurley said.
 "Been doing this my whole life.
 It's just football.''

-The three-time Pro Bowler with was pressed on whether he has something to prove.
+The three-time Pro Bowler was pressed on whether he has something to prove.

 "Man, I just have fun, man,'' he said.
 "I've been doing this for almost 20 years.
 Each year, you gotta prove yourself. ...
 It don't matter if you made an All-Pro or a Pro Bowl the year before...don't nobody care about what you do in this league; you gotta prove yourself each week; you gotta prove yourself each year.